Steven M. LaValle: Oculus VR

 During a leave of absence from the University of Illinois, LaValle started working from Oulu, Finland for Oculus VR in September 2012, a few days after their Kickstarter campaign.
 He served as their principal scientist from March 2013 until the company was acquired by Facebook in July 2014, addressing virtual reality challenges "including sensor fusion, magnetic drift correction, and kinematic modeling" while disseminating the company's technical achievements in a science blog.
 He developed head tracking methods for the core software, based on IMUs and computer vision, and led a team of perceptual psychologists to provide principled approaches to virtual reality system calibration and the design of comfortable user experiences.
 He was a coauthor of the first Oculus SDK Overview.

 He is a co-inventor on two Oculus VR patents.
 One (with Peter Giokaris) is for perception based predictive tracking for the Oculus Rift, which was crucial in reducing perceived tracking latency.
 The other is for sensor calibration and filtering methods, which were important for highly accurate, low-latency tracking.

 Other industry

 Since 2014, LaValle has been an active angel investor and adviser to startup companies and venture capitalists, in the areas of virtual and augmented reality, and robotics.

-From 2016–2017, he was a Vice President and the Chief Scientist of VR/AR/MR at Huawei Technologies Co.
+From 2016 to 2017, he was a vice president and the Chief Scientist of VR/AR/MR at Huawei Technologies Co.
 Ltd.

 He is also one of the International Collaborators for Experiential Technology Innovation Centre (XTIC), an IIT Madras Institute of Eminence Centre in Virtual Reality and related fields, at IIT-Madras, and awarded XTIC Award 2024 for Innovation to A.R.
 Rahman for his visionary work on the groundbreaking VR film, Le Musk, at IIT-Madras on 17 November 2024.